-Black Death, a bubonic plague, reached Europe in 1347 when a ship carrying the plague landed in Sicily.
-From Sicily, the plague spread to all parts of Europe and killed a major portion of the populations throughout Europe over the next few years.
+Black Death, the bubonic plague, reached Europe in 1347 when a ship carrying the plague landed in Sicily.
+From Sicily, the plague spread to all parts of Europe and killed a major portion of the population throughout Europe over the next few years.

 Joan of Arc of France was captured by England after she scored many decisive victories against the English troops.
 She was deemed a witch and burned at the stake.

-We hope you enjoyed this medieval timeline article – to learn more about the medieval timeline please see other medieval timeline articles within the site of look at the medieval timeline links provided.
+We hope you enjoyed this medieval timeline article – to learn more about the medieval timeline please see other medieval timeline articles within the site or look at the medieval timeline links provided.